Backup158/DarktideCustomLoadingBackgroundsList/docs/README.md

 Using wallpapers from Steam profile backgrounds and reuploaded art from various sources (so I can crop them).
 Reuploaded wallpapers hosted on [Imgur](https://imgur.com/a/custom-loading-backgrounds-1920x1080-REhTk5C).

 Using all of these at once might kill your fps if you run a heavy setup.
-I don't know why, it just got worse after adding a bunch of wallpapers.
+I don't know why; it just got worse after adding a bunch of wallpapers.
 I tried 200 wallpapers on a light setup (one without Extended Weapon Customization lol) and didn't notice much of a difference.

 # Installation
 Make sure `Load Internet` is 'On' in the Mod Options.
 Then add the list with one of the following methods: